Did you know that Eve wasn’t called Eve until after the Fall?

-Find out in my free devotional: Treasures Hidden in the Story of Eve, where I explore the beautiful significance of both Eve’s names, what they mean for us as women today, and several other gems hidden in Eve’s story,
+Find out in my Bible devotional Treasures Hidden in the Story of Eve where I explore the beautiful significance of both Eve’s names, what they mean for us as women today, and several other gems hidden in Eve’s story:

 You can also listen to my message Eve: A New Name … where I share more about Eve, what name changes in the Bible mean, and the new name God speaks over you.